 - Hacker-Pschorr Oktoberfest

-Additionally, even though they aren’t exactly what’s brewed for the beer tents, you can still find a few “festbiers” here in the U.S. such as Paulaner Oktoberfest Wiesn.
+Additionally, even though they aren’t exactly the same stuff that’s brewed for the beer tents, you can still find a few “festbiers” like Paulaner Oktoberfest Wiesn.
 This is also sometimes called Paulaner Oktoberfest Bier and is indeed different from Paulaner Oktoberfest Marzen.

-Also, you can easily find Paulaner Hefeweizen year-round.
+Also, you can easily find Paulaner Hefeweizen year-round, another popular beer at Oktoberfest in Munich.

-It shouldn’t be too hard to find some Munich Oktoberfest party beer if you know where to look (more on that in the next section), but if that’s the case, here are some tips.
+It shouldn’t be too hard to find some Munich Oktoberfest beers for your party if you know where to look (more on that in the next section).
+But if that is the case, here are some tips.

 If you can’t find any of these breweries’ Oktoberfests, consider sticking with the same breweries but trying their other styles.
 For instance, these are typically easy to find and available year-round: